snltd/SexyMF/README.md

 If you prefer not to use authentication at all, set `use_auths` to `false` in the config file, and seek professional help.

-## Access Lists (Or Whitelists and Blacklists)
+## Service Access Lists

-You can protect services and zones from being manipulated via the API using access lists.
-These define a default policy for a zone (either "allow" or "deny", then a list of "excpetions" to the default policy.
+You can protect services and zones from being manipulated via the API using service access lists.
+These define a default policy for a zone (either "allow" or "deny", then a list of "exceptions" to the default policy.
 So, if you wished to only allow the `apache` service to be controlled by SexyMF, you would deny by default, and exclude apache.

-Access lists should be seen as an _additional_ layer of security -- your services should be protected first and foremost by proper granting of RBAC privileges.
+Service access lists should be seen as an _additional_ layer of security -- your services should be protected first and foremost by well thought out and correctly implemented RBAC privileges.

-Define the path to the `access_list.json` file with the `access_file` property in the configuration file.
-If the file cannot be found, SexyMF will not start.
-If the path is `undefined`, access lists will not be checked, and SexyMF will assume you wish to grant API users access to all SMF services that the OS will allow.
+### `access_list.json`

 `access_list.json` is a JSON file containing objects which refer to zones.
 Normally the key of the object will be the name of the zone, but there is a special `default` object which is applied to all zones that do not have their own object.

 Each zone object is defined like this:

     "default": {
 		"default_action": "allow",
 		"exceptions": [
+			"svc:/system/console-login:default",
+			"svc:/system/filesystem/autofs:default"
 		]
 	}

 `default_action` can be the self-explanatory `allow` or `deny`, or `block`.
 If `block` is used, the exception list will not be honoured, and SexyMF will not perform any SMF operations in that zone.
 This makes blocking access to a zone very quick and easy.

-`exceptions` is an array of SMF service FMRIs.
+`exceptions` is an array of fully-qualified SMF service FMRIs.
+Using `console-login` or `filesystem/autofs` in the above example would not block the services from being run.

+If the default action is `allow` or `deny`, you will still be able to view the state of services in the zone, and still be able to

+Define the path to the `access_list.json` file with the `access_file` property in the configuration file.
+If the file cannot be found, SexyMF will not start.
+If the path is `undefined` or `false`, access lists will not be checked, and SexyMF will assume you wish to grant API users access to all SMF services that the OS will allow.

 As with the main configuration and user file, Javascript style comments are allowed.
 They are stripped out by the [CJSON](https://github.com/kof/node-cjson) module.

 # Logging and Debugging